openstack-archive/infra-manual/doc/source/drivers.rst

 To get started with a feature branch you will need to create the new branch in Gerrit with the 'feature/' prefix.
 Note that Gerrit ACLs do not allow for pushing of new branches via git, but specific groups of Gerrit users can create new branches.
-For OpenStack projects the Release Manager creates feature branches.
-Stackforge projects may update their Gerrit ACLs to allow their release teams to create these branches.
+For official OpenStack projects the Release Manager creates feature branches.
+Unofficial projects may update their Gerrit ACLs to allow their release teams to create these branches.
 For similar Gerrit ACL reasons branch deletion is typically limited to the Infra team.
 Keep this in mind before creating many